mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

         * `PUSH1` opcode is represented as `60` and expects a 1-byte operand
         * bytecode to analyse: `0x6001600201` -> `60 01 60 02 01`
         * byte `60` is the `PUSH1` opcode
-            * adds a byte to the Stack.
+            * adds a byte to the Stack
             * The `PUSH1` opcode is an operator that expects a 1-byte operand
             * Then the complete statement is `60 01`
         * `60 02` // similar